sylefeb/Silice/learn-silice/README.md

 The algorithm in main always starts automatically, since it is the entry point of the design.
 However, algorithms in other units do not start automatically by default.
-To start them, we either have to choose *autostart* or *call* them.
+To start them, we either have to choose *autorun* or *call* them.
-Let's first see autostart.
+Let's first see autorun.
 We introduce calls in T12.

 Below, we take our LED pattern from T10 and move it to a different unit, `k2000`.
 We also adapt the design for simulation by removing the waiting loop.